AguaClara/Fluoride_Gravity-DEPRECATED/Fall 2018/Fluoride_Grav_Fall2018_Report.md

  Both Fluoride Gravity and Auto teams are also currently working with bottom geometry team to improve the design of bottom geometry in the reactor to improve floc recirculation.
 This can potentially improve the floc blanket formation; since gel formation has previously been observed with fluoride particles in the reactor, a new bottom geometry design may prohibit floc aggregation at the bottom of the reactor.
 Although the bottom insert has been 3-D printed, the team has not yet installed the new insert into the sedimentation tube or run any tests with the gravity system to determine the effectiveness of the bottom insert.
 However, the [Fall 2018 High Rate Sedimentation (HRS) - Bottom Geometry](https://github.com/AguaClara/HRS-Bot-Geo) has run tests with clay and coagulant to observe the effect of the bottom insert.
 The [Fall 2018 Fluoride Auto](https://github.com/AguaClara/Fluoride-Auto) also ran tests with the bottom insert and observed a noticeable decrease in floc buildup.
 Therefore, future teams should collaborate with the HRS and Fluoride Auto teams to determine whether the bottom insert is an effective solution to reducing floc buildup in the sedimentation tube.
 Once that has been determined, future Fluoride Gravity teams should run full experiments with fluoride and PACl.

  Additionally, tests with fluoride and PACl should be done to test its similarity to the Fluoride Auto team's fluoride removal data.
-However, future teams should be cautious about the use of testing sample containers.
-Previous testing has been done mostly with glass sample bottles, but since it was found that glass can absorb some of the fluoride ions, future testing should be done primarily using plastic containers.
+However, future teams should be cautious about the material of testing sample containers.
+Previous testing has been done mostly with glass sample bottles, but since it was found that glass can adsorb some of the fluoride ions, future testing should be done primarily using plastic containers.

 ## Conclusion
 The Spring 2018 Fluoride Gravity team worked on optimizing the gravity-powered fluoride removal apparatus.
 Several modifications were made to the system this semester, such as installing a balance and an IV drip system to measure the coagulant flow rate into the system.
 The length of the microbore tubing has a significant impact on the coagulant flow rate due to the high frictional head loss.
 Thus, by modifying the length of the microbore tubing and adjusting the height of the coagulant constant head tank, the team determined a simple procedure for adjusting coagulant flow rates.
-There were however several challenges in determining flow rates analytically and therefore the team proceeded to find theses using empirical methods.
-The addition of the drip chamber changed the fluid mechanics of the system enough to make the calculations shown in the report inaccurate.
+There were however several challenges in determining flow rates analytically, and therefore, the team proceeded to determine flow rate using empirical methods.
+The addition of the drip chamber changed the fluid mechanics of the system enough to make the calculations not representative of the actual system.
 It was also observed that the scale measurements are not the most reliable method for measuring flow rate when compared to the IV drip chamber drop counting method.
-Using the drip chamber to count the number of drops that fall during a given time interval is not only more accurate but also easy to do by anybody and does not require electric balance and ProCoDa.
+Using the drip chamber to count the number of drops that fall during a given time interval is not only more accurate but also more user-friendly and does not require electric balance and ProCoDA.

 ## Bibliography